 But better prices for no loss of quality and arguably, a more genuine experience, can be found if one is prepared to venture, well walk, just a little.
 Of course, the usual fast food chains do have their outlets if one just wants to eat cheaply without bothering to try something different.

-One can always pick up a pastry or snack in a market or bakery for a few euros at most if wanting to eat on the go, or if you’re just not that hungry.
+Catalonia baked goods are absolutely fantastic, so I also always recommend to pick up a pastry or snack in a market or bakery for a few euros at most if you want to eat on the go, or if you’re just not that hungry.

 Activities Prices